-- Education Participation refers to "enrollment and completion at key milestones" (Tha and Poucaevara 2016, 1) The indicators used for participation are - (a) Gross Enrollment Rate (GER) refers to the total enrollment in a given level of education, reportless of age. - ratio of the enrollment for the age group corresponding to the official school age in the elementary or secondary level to the population of the same age group in a given year. (c) Cohort Survival Rate (CSR) is the presentates of enrollees at the - beginning grade in a given school
+Education Participation refers to "carcollment and completion at key milestones" (fha and Posceevara 2016, 1) The indicators used for participation are: (a) Gross Enrollment Rate (GER) refers to the total enrollment in a given level of education, regardless of age. (b) Net Enrollment Rate (NER) is the ratio of the enrollment for the age group corresponding to the official school age in the elementary or secondary level to the population of the same ase eroum in a elvan war.

+c) Cohort Survival Rate (CSR) is the percentage of enrollees at the beginning grade in a given school